ozdemiroorhan/NLP-SQUAD/README.md

 ## Folders:
 ### Data:
-- Downloaded data is in this folder.
-Dowloading script is available in Preporeccsing.py.
-The program automatically will download it under Data folder, if it is exist.
+- Downloaded data will be saved in this folder.
+Dowloading script is available in "Preporeccsing file.py".
+The program will download it in Data folder, if the folder is exist.
 ### Image:
-- Model accuracy will be saved in this folder after training process.
+- The picture of model history will be saved in this folder after training process.
 ### Weight
-- Model weight, encoder and decoder model will be saved under this folder.
+- Model weight, encoder and decoder model will be saved in this folder.

 ## Model:
 To train the model, Seq2Seq architecture have been chosen.

+## Running:
+- To run program, "main.py" file should be run.